"Four-Pointed Star" through doodle art

 Triển lãm mang lại cảm xúc của những ký ức

-It is worth noting that this exhibition is just the beginning.
-Trung revealed that he is working on a series of four large works representing the four seasons of Spring - Summer - Autumn - Winter as the “pillars” of his creative universe.
-At the same time, he continues to pursue a storytelling style that combines personal identity, indigenous culture and global connection.
+It's worth noting that this exhibition is just the beginning.
+Trung revealed that he is working on a series of four major works symbolizing the four seasons—Spring, Summer, Autumn, and Winter—as "pillars" of his creative universe.
+At the same time, he continues to pursue a storytelling style that combines personal identity, local culture, and global connectivity.

-“Four-pointed Star” invites viewers to enter the imaginary world of a young artist searching for himself in a visual universe of his own creation.
-There, personal memories blend with popular culture, doodles become a bridge between instinct and vision, between innocence and reflection.
+“Four-Pointed Star” invites viewers into the imaginary world of a young artist searching for himself within a visual universe of his own making.
+There, personal memories blend with popular culture, and doodles become a bridge between instinct and vision, between innocence and reflection.

 Empty